Arsenal F.C. supporters: St. Totteringham's Day

 Saint Totteringham's Day is a concept created in 2002 and first published on the fan website arseweb.com.
 It is the day when Arsenal have gathered sufficient points to be mathematically assured to finish ahead of Tottenham in the league table.
 In 2007, the concept was first mentioned (mistakenly as 'St. Totteridge') in an Arsenal official match programme although there are suggestions that it has existed since 2005.
 St. Totteringham's day 2010 was the first time the celebration was acknowledged by mainstream media, with mentions from the BBC, and The Guardian newspapers.

-The unofficial 'holiday' has not occurred since 2016; Spurs' 2–0 win over Arsenal in April 2017 ensured that Tottenham would finish above Arsenal in the league for the first time in 22 years.
+The unofficial 'holiday' did not occur from 2017 to 2022; Spurs' 2–0 win over Arsenal in April 2017 ensured that Tottenham would finish above Arsenal in the league for the first time in 22 years.
+In April 2023 Arsenal's 3–3 draw with Southampton mathematically confirmed their higher league finish ending the 6-year run without finishing above Spurs.

 Yellow ribbon symbolism

 Wearing a yellow ribbon, or symbolism pertaining to yellow ribbons or the colour yellow is a tradition often associated with Arsenal playing at Wembley Stadium (or other cup finals).
 It is thought to have originated in the 1950s and 70s, when Arsenal had considerable successes reaching the FA Cup Final.
 As a nod to Arsenal's iconic yellow kit used, fans sang a rendition of "Round Her Neck She Wears a Yeller Ribbon" as a chant.
-Originally, a US war poem, first published in 1917, it was popularised in 1949 by the film, 'She Wore a Yellow Ribbon' starring John Wayne, where the Andrews Sisters performed the song.
+Originally, a US war poem, first published in 1917, it was popularised in 1949 by the film She Wore a Yellow Ribbon starring John Wayne, where the Andrews Sisters performed the song.
 Since then, it has been established into fan folklore.